 Policy

-The Australian Government and state and territory governments jointly fund the supply of blood products and services under the National Blood Agreement.
+The Commonwealth and state and territory governments fund the supply of blood products and services under the National Blood Agreement.

 This includes ongoing funding of the statutory agency, National Blood Authority (NBA).
-The NBA manages and coordinates arrangements for the supply of blood, blood products and blood services and their use, on behalf of the Australian Government and state and territory governments.
+The NBA manages and coordinates arrangements for the supply of blood, blood products and blood services.
+The NBA undertakes this role on behalf of the Australian Government and state and territory governments.

 Under the National Blood Agreement, we make sure our blood and blood products are: